Milisha98/PubCrawlMarch23/ReadMe.txt

 ﻿.
-Location (Move Up / Move Down)
-.
 Authentication (of some kind - Admin vs Non-Admin)

 .
 Round UI
 .
 Verses?